10 Benefits of Endless Pools Training for Channel Swimmers

 At the weekend I do one long session over several hours trying to do more than the previous week.
 For example, yesterday I hit 5 hours, which beat my previous record of 4:15.
 I average between 5 and 10 hours a week; clearly, during the summer this will ramp up.

 Testing feed plans for longer swims in an Endless Pool is great.
 I set all my warm feeds upon the decking beside the pool and stick to the same feed pattern I will use for the main event.
 Feed small amounts every 30 mins.
 CNP [brand of energy supplements] with hot orange squash.
 Hot 5-in-1 fruity energy drink from Nutrisport with electrolytes.
 Tinned mangoes.
 Flask of green tea with honey.
 Soft flapjack chopped into mouth size bits.
 Brill.

 In the garage pool, I have complete control of the lighting.
 This might seem like a trivial point, but this is a huge plus.

 Sometimes you want full bright super white.
 Sometimes no lights at all, almost pitch black like a night swim.

-I have also installed a bright, multicoloured LED light system.
+I have also installed a bright, multicolored LED light system.
 This shines directly into the water and totally changes the whole experience.
-I can set any colour to fit the mood of the swim.
+I can set any color to fit the mood of the swim.
 Dark red is really relaxing and almost makes you believe the water is warm.
-On the other end of the scale, the strobing multicolour setting is trippy as hell and awesome for fast intervals.
+On the other end of the scale, the strobing multicolor setting is trippy as hell and awesome for fast intervals.